 - Barrier to entry – Why?
 You can’t get caught up with something that takes too long to implement

-Go through these steps before you start recruiting and you’ll have a strong foundation for recruiting success.
+Go through these steps before you start recruiting and you’ll have a strong foundation for creating effective recruitment strategies:

 - How does this position fit within the organization?